Welcome to Mitti! This article is an introduction to Mitti's basic principles and user interface.

 You can also specify the duration of Cue Fades, non-movie Cue duration as well as default Cue states.

 There are multiple ways to create Cues in Mitti.
-Video and Still Image Cues can be created by simply drag-n-dropping files from Finder to Mitti's Playlist view, while Syphon, Camera and NDI Cues types are only accessible from the File Menu.
+Video, Still Image and Audio Cues can be created by simply drag-n-dropping files from Finder to Mitti's Playlist view, while Syphon, Camera and NDI Cues types are only accessible from the File Menu.
 Once you created a Cue it will be added to the Playlist.

 Once you have multiple Cues you can set the Current Cue, and also remove or re-order Cues when needed.